SoJexy/discord-soundbot/README.md

-Discord Soundbot
+FORKED Discord Soundbot
 ================

 A Bot for Discord to play your favorite sounds or music.
+Forked to make the bot never leave the channel unless redirected or ordered to leave.
+This removes the annoying discord connection/disconnect sounds

 ## Usage